-Any person not satisfied with the decision or interpretation of the Zoning Administrator or any other city official or board regarding this Ordinance, may file an Administrative Appeal to the Design Review Board in accordance with articleArticle XII or the Board of Zoning Appeals in accordance with ARTICLE XVIII.Sec.
-21-177ARTICLE XVIII.Sec.
-21-177ARTICLE XVIII.Sec.
+Any person not satisfied with the decision or interpretation of the Zoning Administrator or any other city official or board regarding this Ordinance, may file an Administrative Appeal to the Design Review Board in accordance with article XII or the Board of Zoning Appeals in accordance with ARTICLE XVIII.Sec.
 21-177.